rktjmp/paperplanes.nvim/README.md

 - `register` - any valid register name or false
 - `provider` - See provider list.
-- `provider_options` - passed to selected provider, check provider code for accepted options.
+- `provider_options` - passed to selected provider, see list of providers below for accepted options
 - `notifier` - any function that accepts a string, should show that string in some way.

 **Commands**